On the positivity of MSbar parton distributions: From a physical scheme to

-then $\lim_{x\to1}R_D(x)=\infty$.
-Contributions $C_D^{(1),\,\mmsbar}(x)$ will be henceforth referred to as divergent contributions.
-As well known, divergent contributions to diagonal coefficient functions are present to all perturbative orders in the \msbar{} scheme: they are proportional to $S_k(x)=\left[\frac{\ln^k(1-x)}{1-x}\right]_+$ and they are due to soft gluon emission~\cite{Sterman:1986aj,Catani:1989ne}.
+As well known, divergent contributions are present to all perturbative orders in the \msbar{} scheme in the diagonal elements of the matrix of coefficient functions: they are proportional to $S_k(x)=\left[\frac{\ln^k(1-x)}{1-x}\right]_+$ and they are due to soft gluon emission~\cite{Sterman:1986aj,Catani:1989ne}.
 Note that in principle unbounded contributions are also present when $x\to0$.
-These could be handled in the same way, but we will not discuss them since PDFs grow large and positive as $x\to0$ due to high-energy logs~\cite{Altarelli:2008aj}, so positivity constraints are of no importance.
+These could be handled in the same way, but we do not discuss them since PDFs grow large and positive as $x\to0$ due to high-energy logs~\cite{Altarelli:2008aj}, so positivity constraints are of no importance.